-Each of them represents a unique set of peaks, lakes, glaciers, trails, mountain huts and much more.
-Altogether, there are more than 300 peaks reaching above 2000m.
-Each part of Slovenian Alps has its own characteristics.
-If you have enough time in Slovenia, we strongly recommend you to visit all three regions!
+Each group represents a unique set of peaks, lakes, glaciers, trails, mountain huts, and more.
+In total, there are over 300 peaks reaching heights above 2000m.
+Each part of the Slovenian Alps possesses its distinct characteristics.
+If you have enough time in Slovenia, we strongly recommend visiting all three regions!

-Julian Alps are the biggest and highest of the Slovenian Alps.
-Also the most visited and unspoiled at the same time.
-With hundreds of kilometres of different trails, they’re suitable for everyone.
-Their size allows you to plan an endless variety of different multiday hikes.
-Almost the whole region is situated in Triglav National Park, the only national park in Slovenia, which makes the region even more pristine.
-Julian Alps have several popular starting points – valleys (Vrata, Kot, Krma, Tamar, Zadnjica, Trenta), plateaus (Pokljuka, Planina Blato) and mountain passes (Vršič, Predel).
+The Julian Alps are the largest and highest range within the Slovenian Alps, simultaneously being the most visited yet unspoiled in many parts.
+With hundreds of kilometres of trails, they cater to hikers of all levels.
+Their size allows for planning an array of multiday hikes.
+Almost the entire region falls within Triglav National Park, Slovenia’s only national park.
+The Julian Alps offer numerous popular starting points, including valleys (Vrata, Kot, Krma, Tamar, Zadnjica, Trenta), plateaus (Pokljuka, Planina Blato), and mountain passes (Vršič, Predel).

-Most known for: Triglav (the highest mountain in Slovenia), 7 Triglav lakes, Vrata Valley, mountain pass Vršič, endless trails and peaks.
-Take a look at our sample trip “In the heart of Triglav national park”.
+Most renowned for: Mount Triglav (Slovenia’s highest peak), the 7 Triglav lakes, Vrata Valley, the mountain pass Vršič, and its myriad of trails and peaks.

-Kamnik-Savinja Alps are less than 30km away from Ljubljana, the capital of Slovenia, which makes them very accessible for a one-day hike.
-Although smaller than the Julian Alps, with more than 20 mountain huts, they also offer a variety of scenic multiday hikes.
-The most popular starting points are gorgeous valleys Kamniška Bistrica and Logar Valley.
+The Kamnik-Savinja Alps, located less than 30km from Ljubljana, the capital of Slovenia, are incredibly accessible for a day hike.
+Though smaller in scale compared to the Julian Alps, they boast over 20 mountain huts and offer a variety of picturesque multiday trails.
+The stunning valleys of Kamniška Bistrica, Logarska Dolina, and Jezersko are among the most popular starting points.

-Most known for: Stol (the highest peak), Jezersko, Planšar lake, infinite plantation of Narcissus on Golica mountain.
+Most renowned for: Stol (the highest peak), Jezersko, Planšar lake, and the expansive Narcissus fields on Golica mountain.